-Zone B: faculty parking lot Zone C: café patio and lawn Zone D: sculpture garden Zone E: student parking lot
+Zone B: faculty parking lot Zone C: sculpture garden

 At Hillside Campus, in case of a wildfire in the surrounding hillsides, the Pasadena Fire Department has instructed ArtCenter that, unless otherwise notified, all persons should move to the first floor of the building.
 Do not try to exit the campus in your vehicle.
 Vehicles will remain in the parking lots on campus.
 This will permit unrestricted access for emergency response personnel.